-The General Landscape Qualities and the Special Landscape Qualities of the Loch Lomond Landscape Area that are particularly relevant to the Ben Lui and Ben Oss Sub-zone are:

-- A world-renowned landscape famed for its rural beauty;

-- Wild and rugged highlands contrasting with pastoral lowlands;

-- Distinctive mountain groups;

-- Famous through-routes;

-- Tranquillity;

-- The easily accessible landscape splendour;

-- A landscape of distinctive glens and straths;

-- Wide Strath Fillan; and

-- Sinuous Glen Falloch.

-As illustrated in Figure 5, the Ben Lui and Ben Oss Sub-zone is characterised by the Highland Summits and the Upland Glens - LLT LCTs.

-The Sub-zone exhibits no native woodland or productive conifer although the adjacent northern slopes of Gleann nan Caorann are covered in native woodland.

-All of the Sub-zone is within an area of Wild Land and the cluster of summits to the north centred on Ben Oss, are areas of Core Wildness.

-Viewpoint 4: Cononish Glen - footpath (NN 34239 29168) - moderate number of visitors
+Special Landscape Qualities Landscape character The General Landscape Qualities and the Special Landscape Qualities of the Loch Lomond Landscape Area that are particularly relevant to the Ben Lui and Ben Oss Sub-zone are: As illustrated in Figure 5, the Ben Lui and Ben Oss Sub-zone is char and the Upland Glens - LLT LCTs.
+A world-renowned landscape famed for its rural beauty; Wild and rugged highlands contrasting with pastoral lowlands; Distinctive mountain groups; Famous through-routes; Tranquillity; The easily accessible landscape splendour; A landscape of distinctive glens and straths; Wide Strath Fillan; and Sinuous Glen Falloch.
+Coverage of existing native woodland and productive conifer The Sub-zone exhibits no native woodland or productive conifer a of Gleann nan Caorann are covered in native woodland.
+Wild Land Areas and Core Wildness All of the Sub-zone is within an area of Wild Land and the cluster of Ben Oss, are areas of Core Wildness.
+Viewpoint 4: Cononish Glen - footpath (NN 34239 29168) - moderate number of visitors Viewpoint 5: Cononish Glen - A82 (NN 33986 29382) - moderate